eerimoq/nala/README.rst

 🦁 Nala
 =======

-A unit test framework for `C` projects.
+A delightful unit test framework for `C` projects.

 Based on `Narwhal`_ and `Narmock`_.